CelesteHeartsong/SWICD-Modified/README.md

 ### This is currently a fork of SWICD 3.1 with some bugfixs and additional features implemented by the SteamDeck Discord Windows support channel.

+## Changes to the base SWICD branch
+- Bugfix: Center click is no longer performed when a left click is performed

 # Steamdeck Windows Controller Driver
 **S**teamdeck **WI**ndows **C**ontroller **D**river (SWICD)